 Inventory Management and Forecasting

 Predicting consumer demand is notoriously difficult.
 Overestimating demand can result in excess stock and wasted capital, while underestimating leads to frustrating stockouts and missed revenue opportunities.
 Accurate forecasting lies at the heart of successful retail operations, yet it can be easily derailed by unexpected market shifts, seasonality, or even viral social media trends.
+Retailers who pair advanced analytics with reliable air freight access can respond to these shifts without being locked into months-long replenishment lead times.

 Last-Mile Delivery Complexities